Back to: SQL Server Tutorial For Beginners and Professionals

 -- Transaction 2 SET TRANSACTION ISOLATION LEVEL REPEATABLE READ BEGIN TRANSACTION DECLARE @QunatityAvailable int SELECT @QunatityAvailable = Quantity FROM Products WHERE Id=1001 SET @QunatityAvailable = @QunatityAvailable - 2 UPDATE Products SET Quantity = @QunatityAvailable WHERE Id=1001 Print @QunatityAvailable COMMIT TRANSACTION

-In the next article, I am going to discuss the Non-Repeatable Read Concurrency Problem in SQL Server with Examples.
-Here, in this article, I try to explain the Lost Update Concurrency Problem in SQL Server with Examples.
+In the next article, I will discuss the Non-Repeatable Read Concurrency Problem in SQL Server with Examples.
+In this article, I try to explain the Lost Update Concurrency Problem in SQL Server with examples.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this Lost Update Concurrency Problem article.
+Please post feedback, questions, or comments about this Lost Update Concurrency Problem article.